tart2000/microscopic/README.md

 microscopic
 ===========

-An app for Museomix's projects.
+An app for Museomix's projects using the Meteor JS framework.

 Users can log in, create projects.
 Projects are linked to a 'hub' which corresponds to the local edition.